Weight Teasing and Its Effect on Adolescent Wellbeing

 Results

 The sample size of this study was 4,746 students, including 2,357 adolescent girls and 2,377 adolescent boys.
 The sample size was quite big, with a good representation of different racial backgrounds.
 The results showed that 48.5% of the students were white, 19% were black, 6% were Hispanic, and 19% were Asian.
-In terms of weight status, 5% of the children were underweight, 63% were normal weight, 17% were overweight, and 15% were in the obese category.

 The researchers found that weight-based teasing had a negative association with body satisfaction, self-esteem, and depression.

-The results showed that weight-based teasing had a significant effect on the participants' emotional wellbeing.
+The results showed that weight-based teasing had a significant effect on the participants' emotional well-being.

 The participants who reported being teased about their weight had lower body satisfaction scores, lower self-esteem scores, and higher depressive symptom scores than those who did not report being teased.